datapillars/AI-Implementation-Seminar/README.md

 Data Link: https://drive.google.com/drive/folders/1LoDZXG93EYtUYOBlhiHwfzfzddSDX-sm?usp=sharing

-You can download the data from the drive link or directly from the GitHub.
+You can download the data from the drive link.

 Memory Usage:
 Single Courier Training: 600 MB of RAM is required for training each model—both the fastest car model and the environmentally friendly model.